Leogeox/DBZ_Card_Game/README.md

 This is a **dragon ball z's cards game** with a lot of features, and with a lot to come (hopefully) Mostly constituing of **PHP**, **Js**, **HTML** and **CSS**.

-I really liked this project, even thougth it took a lot of my time having made three differents version on differents subjects.
-I wish to continue on working on this in my free time if i am able to
+Will try to continue on working on this in my free time if i am able to
 <br>

 # PHP